skrub-data/skrub/doc/modules/data_ops/validation/hyperparameter_tuning.rst

 .. _user_guide_data_ops_hyperparameter_tuning:

-Using the Skrub ``choose_*`` functions to tune hyperparameters
+Using the skrub ``choose_*`` functions to tune hyperparameters
 ==============================================================

-Skrub provides a convenient way to declare ranges of possible values, and tune those choices to keep the values that give the best predictions on a validation set.
+skrub provides a convenient way to declare ranges of possible values, and tune those choices to keep the values that give the best predictions on a validation set.